awsdocs/aws-cloudtrail-user-guide/doc_source/send-cloudtrail-events-to-cloudwatch-logs.md

    1. To see the contents of the role policy, choose **View Policy Document**\.

 1. You can specify another role, but you must attach the required role policy to the existing role if you want to use it to send events to CloudWatch Logs\.
-For more information, see [Role Policy Document for CloudTrail to Use CloudWatch Logs for Monitoring](cloudtrail-required-policy-for-cloudwatch-logs.md)\.
+For more information, see [Role policy document for CloudTrail to use CloudWatch Logs for monitoring](cloudtrail-required-policy-for-cloudwatch-logs.md)\.

-### Viewing Events in the CloudWatch Console<a name="viewing-events-in-cloudwatch"></a>
+### Viewing events in the CloudWatch console<a name="viewing-events-in-cloudwatch"></a>

 After you configure your trail to send events to your CloudWatch Logs log group, you can view the events in the CloudWatch console\.
 CloudTrail typically delivers events to your log group within an average of about 15 minutes of an API call\.
 This time is not guaranteed\.
 Review the [AWS CloudTrail Service Level Agreement](http://aws.amazon.com/cloudtrail/sla) for more information\.